cirosantilli/ruby-cheat/README.md

 - Ruby have some important tools on its stdlib, including:

-    - erb: a ruby/HTML template language, much like PHP.
+    - ERB: a ruby/HTML template language, much like PHP.
     - rake: a Makefile system.

     In Python, those tools are lacking a good implementation as of 2013.

-#programs that use ruby
+#Programs that use ruby

 The most notable ones are: